Today I recorded my first TikTok.

 Yeah.
 I did.

 I’m sorry, guys.
 I’ve stooped so low.
 I’ve fallen into the Internet’s abyss.
 You will never hear the cry of my sinking soul as it descends into oblivion.
-I’m too far down.
+I’m too far down now.
 Out of earshot from human civilization.

 It goes to show how content creation needs to constantly appease our shortening attention spans.
 Some have debated whether TikTok is intrinsically good.
 It’s not only stirring up a debate in the social sense, but also in the arena of politics.